 Our multidisciplinary team covers a variety of disease areas and spanning levels of influence from individuals to health systems to policy by:

-Members of our division work within the larger context of health services research, incorporating research on social factors, financing systems, organizational structures and processes, health technology, and health behaviors.
-We also apply methodologies from a range of fields to understand access, delivery, and cost of care, integrate social determinants of health into medical care, and address health disparities.
-Our current projects include community-based clinical trials, cohorts, and cross-sectional studies, as well as large databased analysis studies using AI methodologies aimed to inform policy.
+Our current projects include community-based clinical trials, cohorts and cross-sectional studies, as well as large databased analysis studies using AI methodologies aimed to inform policy.
 These projects cover areas such as:

-The Division of Population health has built infrastructure to support expansion of population health within JSMBS and across UB, education of trainees in population health, and clinical analytics for UBMD and partner health systems.
-We continuously seek to leverage existing resources across the University and create effective infrastructure to grow population health in Buffalo.
+The Division of Population health has built infrastructure to support the expansion of population health within the Jacobs School and across UB, the education of trainees in population health, and clinical analytics for UBMD and partner health systems.

 Staff members in our division bring important expertise to key positions that bolster critical work.